Apply to train for ordination at Ridley

 If you would like to explore whether Ridley is the right place for you to train, we ask that you have first talked to your DDO about it and ensured they are happy for you to take this next step.

-When you have the blessing of your DDO, send in a completed application form (see above), which will enable us to book you onto one of our Open Days.
+When you have the blessing of your DDO, send in a completed application form (see above), which will enable us to book you onto one of our Interview Days.
 It is not necessary to have already attended your Stage 1 & 2 Assessments before making an application to Ridley as long as your DDO is happy for you to do so.

 6. Choosing a theology course